BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/working with MAP/defaults document.md

 ---
 ### Working with Mail Attachment Plus

 Once you have added all your desired attachments via the **"Attachments "** menu, you can start sending.
+If you have not done so yet, you can find the setup of the [Document Default Attachments](/en-us/apps/mail_attachment_plus/first-steps/setup/defaults-document/) in the **"Getting Started"** section.

 For the example, we have set up the attachments for a receipt as follows: